TOC (auto-generated)

 Prescribed requirements in the TASR

-1. One of the eligibility requirements for registration as an individual tax agent, BAS agent or tax (financial) adviser is that the individual meets the requirements prescribed by the TASR, including, but not limited to, the requirements relating to qualifications and experience (see subsection 20-5(1)(b) of the TASA).
+1. One of the eligibility requirements for registration as an individual tax agent or BAS agent is that the individual meets the requirements prescribed by the TASR, including, but not limited to, the requirements relating to qualifications and experience (see subsection 20-5(1)(b) of the TASA).

 2. An exception to this requirement exists for individuals who were registered as a tax agent or nominee immediately before 1 November 1988 and immediately before 1 March 2010.